Search for the decay $\chi_{c1}(3872)\to\pi^{+}\pi^{-}\chi_{c1}$

+The uncertainty of tracking efficiency for the high-momentum leptons is 1.0\% per track~\cite{erroroflep}.
+By requiring at least one pion to be detected, the pion detection efficiency is very high and the uncertainty is negligible.
 The uncertainty of $\mathcal{B}(\jpsi\to\LL)$ is 0.6\%, quoted from PDG~\cite{pdg}.
 The uncertainties caused by the $\jpsi$ mass window are studied with a control sample of $\ee\to\eta \jpsi$ events, with $\eta\to\pp\piz$, resulting in $0.55\%$ and $0.04\%$ for the 3-track events and 4-track events, respectively.
 A track helix parameter correction method is applied to the signal MC events~\cite{kf-correction} in the kinematic fit.
 The difference in efficiencies with and without the correction is assigned as the systematic uncertainty from the kinematic fit.
 To estimate the systematic uncertainty from radiative corrections (i.e., due to the uncertainty of the $\ee\to\gamma\x$ cross section line shape~\cite{BESIII-wjpsi}), we sample 300 line shapes using the resonance parameters ($M=4200.6^{+7.9}_{-13.3}\pm3.0$ MeV/$c^{2}$ and $\Gamma=115^{+38}_{-26}\pm12$ MeV) within uncertainties, including their correlation, taken from Ref. \cite{BESIII-wjpsi}.
 A weight method~\cite{sunradcor} is used to get the distribution of $(1+\delta)\epsilon$, and the standard deviation of $(1+\delta)\epsilon$ is estimated as the systematic uncertainty from radiative correction.